Nicktay24/ILSupport/README.md

 ## **​How To Use​**
 - Download [.ILSupport](.ILSupport) folder.
 - Import MSBuild project at the end of .csproj file.
-Verify that the file name is the location of [RedSkies.ILSupport.targets](.ILSupport/RedSkies.ILSupport.targets).
+Ensure file name of MSBuild project is [RedSkies.ILSupport.targets](.ILSupport/RedSkies.ILSupport.targets).
 ```xml
 <Import Project="RedSkies.ILSupport.targets" />
 ```
 - Create .il file in project.
-In .csproj file, verify the .il file is included under IL property in ItemGroup as followed:
+In .csproj file, ensure the .il file is included under IL property in ItemGroup as followed:
 ```xml
 <ItemGroup>
 	<IL Include="*.il" />
 </ItemGroup>
 ```
-- Write code in .il file, build project, and done!
+- Write CLI code in .il file, build project, and done!

 ## **​IMPORTANT​**
 ### **​MANDATORY Format For Floating-Point Literal​**
 - All **​floating-point literals​** will be parsed as followed.
 Many decompilers export different CLI formats for floating-point literals.
 Therefore, you will have to correct the format to match: _Float32_ and _Float64_.
 ### **​NOTICE​**
-- Strings containing the Reflection type name does not support function pointers.
+- Reflection type name does not support function pointers.
 - **​.custom​** applies custom attributes to the last declaration.
 Make sure to have each custom attribute below its respective owner.
 ```
 .class